Arguably Australia’s greatest golfer Peter Thomson passed away this morning at age 88.

 After battling Parkinson’s Disease for the later period of his life, Peter Thomson passed away at his home in Melbourne, this morning, and not surprisingly the tributes are flowing for one of Australia’s greatest-ever sportspeople.

-The memories, stories and accolades having been coming from some of the best in golf and also from some of the best in golf media of which Thomson was an integral part when he finished playing golf.
+The memories, stories and accolades have been coming from some of the best in golf and also from some of the best in golf media of which Thomson was an integral part when he finished playing golf.

 Here are some of them.